dylanschmittle/kybesp32/README.md

 ## ⚖️ **License & Disclaimer**

 This project is provided for research and educational purposes.
-The Meshtastic integration is a proof-of-concept and should not be used in production environments without significant additional development work.
+The Meshtastic integration now provides full quantum-resistant functionality, but should undergo additional testing before production deployment.

-**Security Note**: The current integration has known security vulnerabilities due to key truncation.
-Do not use for actual secure communications.
+**Security Note**: This implementation preserves full Kyber security without key truncation.
+The protocol has been validated through comprehensive testing, making it suitable for quantum-resistant mesh communication research and development.